Is it time to change how we think about targets?

 As indicated, we are not medical professionals, but we hope you find the above useful in helping to determining what is to be measured, why and therefore what the target should be.

-About the author: Colin Rosam from HPO Risk Solutions is an experienced sales professional working in and leading sales teams.
+About the author: Ian Rosam is an experienced sales professional working in and leading sales teams.
 Focused on helping organisations digitise risk & compliance by leveraging the power of cloud, block chain and AI tools to optimise business and compliance performance.